-The Educational Psychology (PhD) degree is an innovative, applied professional psychology program designed for school psychologists and other master's prepared practicing professionals.APPLY ONLINE
+The Educational Psychology (PhD) is an innovative, applied professional psychology program designed for school psychologists and other master's prepared practicing professionals seeking additional skills/knowledge and expanded their career opportunities.

-Applicants must possess a master's degree from a regionally accredited college or university in psychology, counseling, education or a related field with a B average or better.
+Applicants must possess a master's degree from a regionally accredited college or university in psychology, counseling, education or a related field with a B average or better and have obtained professional certification in their chosen field.

 Applicants must have completed, prior to admission, the following foundational coursework: